dl-solarity/zkit/README.md

 # ZKit - Circom Zero Knowledge Kit

-**A zero knowledge kit that helps you develop circuits using Circom.**
+**A zero knowledge kit that helps you interact with Circom circuits.**

 - Generate and verify ZK proofs with a single line of code.
 - Render optimized Solidity verifiers.
-- Forget about native dependencies - everything is in TypeScript.
+- Build and work with ZK witnesses.

 ## Installation